codership/documentation/galeracluster/source/documentation/glossary.rst

       This is a type of back-end state transfer method that operates through the database server (e.g., ``mysqldump``).

       For more information, see :ref:`Logical State Snapshot <sst-logical>`.

+   Non-Blocking Operations
+      With the NBO method, :abbr:`DDL (Data Definition Language)` statements are processed similarly as with the :abbr:`TOI (Total Order Isolation)` method, except that the NBO method uses a more efficient locking strategy.
+Compared with TOI, NBO offers significant flexibility in DDL statement processing.

+      For more information, see :ref:`Total Order Isolation <toi>`.

+   NBO
+      See :term:`Non-Blocking Operations`.

    PF
       PF is packet filter used for firewall software, that has been ported to several operating systems.
 It can be configured for firewall protection of a Galera Cluster.